mcarniel/oswing/README.txt

 Note: hsqldb.jar is only used in demos included with the OpenSwing distribution, so that it is not part of OpenSwing framework.

-Note: srcclientos.jar and srcserveros.jar files contain OpenSwing source files.
+Note: srccommonos.jar, srcclientos.jar and srcserveros.jar files contain OpenSwing source files.

 Note: to run the "demo17" sample you have to include in the classpath Hibernate libraries too (see runDemo17.bat/sh). "demo17" sample app has been tested with Hibernate 3.2.3